NC paid CDL training

 Company-sponsored CDL training, tuition reimbursement, financing tradeoffs, and contract warnings for North Carolina.

-Paid CDL training in North Carolina usually means one of three things: a carrier runs training and hires graduates, a carrier reimburses school tuition after hire, or a school offers financing while you look for work.
-These are different products with different risk.
+Paid CDL training in North Carolina usually means one of three things: a trucking company runs the training and hires its grads, a trucking company pays you back for school after you're hired, or a school offers financing while you look for work.
+Three different things, with three different risks.

 Compare the three paths

-School financingA school or lender spreads tuition over payments.Interest, fees, refund terms, and no guaranteed job outcome.
+School financingA school or lender spreads the tuition out over payments.Interest, fees, refund terms, and no guaranteed job at the end.

 North Carolina qualification checklist